jackledead/JACKLE-More-Less-Lethal-Options/README.md

-# JACKLE-More-Less-Lethal-Options
+# JACKLE-More-Less-Lethal-Options Github
 Rimworld Mod.
 Adds new less/non lethal options including rubber bullet(s)/weapons, for taking people alive this time.

-This is my BETA branch, all newest updates will occur here then to Steam later.
+This is my pre-release repository, all newest updates will occur here then to Steam later.
+Check the branches for possible new stuff.

-[JACKLE] More Less Lethal Options
+## [JACKLE] More Less Lethal Options

 ![Preview2](https://github.com/jackledead/JACKLE-More-Less-Lethal-Options/assets/75153234/ac6137d6-f0bf-4809-95c2-692f0d389301)